Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization: Discussion

+While the main focus of this work is to compare GA with the state-of-the-art annealing algorithms, it would be interesting to characterize the scaling of resources required by this class of annealing-based algorithms to find the exact minimum energy.
+This has recently been attempted in optimization problems where the minimum energy is known \cite{angelini2026algorithmic}, but in the general case, much more work is needed, and we leave this open question for future work.

-We stress that all algorithms have been implemented using the \texttt{python} library \texttt{torch} \cite{NEURIPS2019_9015} and ran on a single GPU.
-The implementation for each algorithm can surely be refined.
-For instance, SA and PA could benefit of implementations in Cuda C \cite{cuda-c-programming-guide} and of multi-spin coding \cite{jacobs1981multi}, while GA could become faster by the usage of \texttt{jax} \cite{jax2018github} or \texttt{torch.compile} to achieve a faster training of the generative model.
-Additionally, the implementation of GA in this works uses the shallow MADE architecture described in the Methods section.
+We stress that all algorithms have been implemented using the \texttt{python} library \texttt{torch} \cite{NEURIPS2019_9015} and run on a single GPU with the same level of optimization, to make the comparison fair.
+Nonetheless, the algorithms' implementations could be further improved.
+For instance, SA and PA could benefit from implementations in Cuda C \cite{cuda-c-programming-guide} and multi-spin coding \cite{jacobs1981multi}, while GA could become faster by the use of \texttt{jax} \cite{jax2018github} or \texttt{torch.compile} to achieve a faster training of the generative model.
+The GA implementation in this work uses the shallow MADE architecture described in the Materials and Methods section.
 This architecture has a number of parameters scaling as $N^2 = L^6$ in the $d=3$ case.
-The usage of lighter architectures, such as TwoBo~\cite{biazzo2024sparse}, the three-dimensional HAN~\cite{bialas2025hierarchical} or 4N~\cite{del2025nearest}, could further improve the procedure.
+The use of lighter architectures, such as TwoBo~\cite{biazzo2024sparse}, the three-dimensional HAN~\cite{bialas2025hierarchical} or 4N~\cite{del2025nearest}, could be taken into account to achieve a better scaling.
+Future experiments could also involve more powerful autoregressive networks, such as transformers \cite{vaswani2017attention} or MAMBA \cite{gu2024mamba}.
+While these architectures are probably more expressive and could better fit the target distribution, it is not obvious that they would achieve better computational performance: indeed, their training could require orders of magnitude more time (e.g., for the transformer architecture introduced in~\cite{bunaiyan2025isingformer}), thus severely degrading the overall performance.
+More advanced architectures could also be developed to incorporate the disorder realization as an additional input, as done, for example, in Ref.~\cite{viteritti2025quantum} for the quantum setting.
+Such architectures would have the advantage of not requiring retraining for each disorder instance, which could in turn improve performance at inference time.
+Whether these approaches are feasible, applicable to annealing schemes, and more efficient than the one adopted here, especially when one scales the system to progressively larger sizes, remains an open question and a subject for future work.